ConsumerDataRight/mock-register/README.md

   - Accessed via the TLS Gateway (`GetDataRecipients`) and mTLS gateway (`GetDataHolderBrands`).
 - Status API
   - Hosted at `https://localhost:7004`
-  - Contains the `GetDataRecipientsStatus` and `GetSoftwareProductsStatus` Register APIs.
+  - Contains the `GetDataRecipientsStatus`, `GetSoftwareProductsStatus` and `GetDataHoldersStatus` Register APIs.
   - Accessed via the TLS Gateway.
 - SSA API
   - Hosted at `https://localhost:7005`